Skip to main content

 The law explains how much a surviving spouse inherits, depending on who else is still alive.
 Here's the simple breakdown:

-• No kids or parents: The spouse gets everything—your house, money, and personal items.
+• No kids or parents: The spouse gets everything - your house, money, and personal items.

-• The first $60,000 of personal property (like cash or cars), plus half of what’s left.
+• One child (or their kids): The spouse gets half of your real estate, the first $60,000 of personal property, plus half of what's left.

-• The first $60,000 of personal property, plus one-third of what’s left.
+• Two or more kids (or their kids): The spouse gets one-third of your real estate, the first $60,000 of personal property, plus one-third of what's left.

-• The first $100,000 of personal property, plus half of what’s left.
+• Parents but no kids: The spouse gets half of your real estate, the first $100,000 of personal property, plus half of what's left.

 For example, if Sarah dies without a will, leaving her husband, Tom, and one child, Tom gets half of her house and the first $60,000 of her money or belongings, plus half of the rest.
 Their child gets the other half.